 FOOTBALL STATISTICS.
 A comprehensive computer software system.
 You compare teams in over 60 offensive and defensive situations and watch the matchups on the screen.
 Every team is given a power rating.
 PDS also provides "year-to-date" data diskettes for a nominal charge.
+39.9

 FOOTBALL HANDICAPPING.
-(Includes FOOT-BALL STATISTICS Package).
+(Includes FOOTBALL STATISTICS Package).
 Forecasts the outcome of football games based on massive amounts of statistical data, morning lines and point spreads.

 BASKETBALL STATISTICS.
 The most comprehensive basketball program ever written.
 "What-if" your way into every imaginable comparison and formulation.
+39.95

-BASKETBALL STATISTICS).
+BASKETBALL HANDICAPPING.
+(Includes BASKETBALL STATISTICS).
 Gives you an inside look into the outcome of games by mathematically equating statistics, lines and point spreads.

-baseball teams stack up against each other.
+BASEBALL STATISTICS.
+See how opposing baseball teams stack up against each other.
 See summarizations.
 Performance stats on every team in the major leagues.
+39.95